worldbench/lidarcrafter/README.md

 <!-- | <img src="images/teaser.png" alt="Teaser" width="100%"> |
 | :-: | -->

-In this work we present **LiDARCrafter**, a unified framework for 4D LiDAR generation and editing.
-We contributes:
+In this work, we introduce **LiDARCrafter**, a unified framework for 4D LiDAR generation and editing.
+We contribute:
 - The first 4D generative world model dedicated to LiDAR data, with superior **controllability and spatiotemporal consistency**.
 - We introduce a **tri-branch 4D layout conditioned pipeline** that turns language into an editable 4D layout and uses it to guide temporally stable LiDAR synthesis.
 - We propose a **comprehensive evaluation suite** for LiDAR sequence generation, encompassing scene-level, object-level, and sequence-level metrics.